ejconlon/digits/README.md

 `make all` does a few things things: First, it runs a test suite that checks basic functionality.
 Then it trains several models on several datasets based on tuned parameters.
 Finally, it evaluates all the IPython notebooks in the repo to generate some explorable reports and artifacts.
 The `results` directory might be worth exploring!

+Please note that these commands only train on small datasets with limited accuracies.
+The full runs take quite a long time and are currently only possible under Python3 (since Python2 can't pickle files larger than 2GB)!
+However, if these complete, then their larger variants will too.
+If you want to try the full training step, run `make train`.

 Generating the report
 ---------------------